 According to many reputable sources, such as Organic Consumers Association, Natural Solutions Foundation, and others, about 80 to 90% of food in conventional grocery stores now is genetically modified or contains genetically modified foods, including produce.
 Independent research is showing these "Frankenfoods" to be responsible for a host of diseases and pathogenic infections, including the gruesome effects of Morgellon's disease, allergies, tumors and cysts, and more.
 About 90% of soy, wheat, corn, and rice sold in the US is now genetically modified, so when buying products with these ingredients in a conventional grocery store, you are almost guaranteed to be consuming GMOs.
 All but corn should be avoided anyway, unsprouted wheat and rice ferment in the gut creating fermentation and degenerative acidity, and soy mimics estrogen in the body, unbalancing hormones and the endocrine glands, especially the thyroid.
 For this reason, we ask you to not use any of these products except organic corn, and choose organic ingredients whenever possible.
-Remember, these potlucks are about living a truly healthy lifestyle, not just having a good time (although that is also an important part of health.)
+Remember, along with having a good time, these potlucks are about living a truly healthy lifestyle.

 What can I make for a potluck?
-Have any recipes?
+Do you have any recipes?

-Take a look at our recipe page for raw vegan recipes, or search the web, there are many free raw food recipes, or buy a recipe book from sunfood.com.
+Take a look at our recipe page for raw vegan recipes, or search the web, there are many free raw food recipes and videos on Youtube, or you can buy a recipe book or DVD from Amazon.com.

-Specifically, what types of foods can be brought to raw potlucks?
+Specifically, what types of foods can be brought to raw vegan potlucks?

 Is organic food required for potlucks?